bendersej/bill-collector/README.md

 ## What is it?

-An automation to collect bills automatically **without giving away any access credentials**.
+An automation to collect bills automatically **without providing any access credentials to an untrusted party**.

 Multiple providers, such as `DigitalOcean` do not offer an easy way to retrieve bills.